On Tuesday, the 3rd of April, I was doing math in my…

-Most people believe they must use a third-party app, which is usually costly in every case.
-However, this is not the case since the Shopify Sitemap App is ready for installation within your Shopify app marketplace.
+Most people believe they must use a third-party app, which is usually costly.
+However, this is not the case, as the Shopify Sitemap App is ready for installation in your Shopify app marketplace.

 Shopify SEO can be hard to understand for anyone who owns an online store.